-The Education Quarter is defined on the IP-One Area inset policies map, comprising the Suffolk New College campus and the University of Campus Suffolk campus (and proposed primary school).
+The Education Quarter is defined on the IP-One Area inset policies map, comprising the Suffolk New College campus and the University of Suffolk campus.
 Within the defined Education Quarter, development for education and ancillary uses such as student accommodation or offices will be permitted.